Ghalib

-Mirza Beg Asadullah Khan (1797-1868), also known as Mirza Ghalib, was an Indian poet.
-He was popularly known by the pen names Ghalib and Asad.
-His honorific was Dabir-ul-Mulk, Najm-ud-Daula.
-During his lifetime, the already declining Mughal Empire was eclipsed and displaced by the British East India Company rule and finally deposed following the defeat of the Indian Rebellion of 1857; these are described through his work.
+Mirza Asadullah Beg Khan (27 December 1797 – 15 February 1869), commonly known as Mirza Ghalib, was an Indian poet and letter writer of the Mughal Empire.
+Writing in Persian and Urdu during the final years of the Mughal Empire and the rise of British colonial rule, his poetry often addressed themes of love, loss, philosophy, the human condition, and socio-political disturbances with a depth and complexity that influenced the literary traditions of his time.
+His ghazals, noted for their intricate imagery and layered meanings, form a significant part of Urdu literature.
+He spent most of his life in poverty.

 He wrote in both Urdu and Persian.
 Although his Persian Divan (body of work) is at least five times longer than his Urdu Divan, his fame rests on his poetry in Urdu.
-Today, Ghalib remains popular not only in the Indian subcontinent but also among the Hindustani diaspora around the world.
+Today, Ghalib remains popular not only in South Asia, but also among the South Asian diaspora.

 Early life

-Mirza Ghalib was born in Kala Mahal, Agra into a family of Mughals who moved to Samarkand (in modern-day Uzbekistan) after the downfall of the Seljuk kings.
-His paternal grandfather, Mirza Qoqan Baig, was a Seljuq Turk who had immigrated to India from Samarkand during the reign of Ahmad Shah (1748–54).
-He worked in Lahore, Delhi and Jaipur, was awarded the sub-district of Pahasu (Bulandshahr, UP) and finally settled in Agra, UP, India.
+Mirza Ghalib was born on 27 December 1797 in Kala Mahal, Agra into a family of Mughals who moved to Samarkand (in modern-day Uzbekistan) after the downfall of the Seljuk kings.
+His paternal grandfather, Mirza Qoqan Baig, was a Seljuq Turk, and a descendant of Sultan Berkyaruq who had immigrated to India from Samarkand during the reign of Ahmad Shah (1748–54).
+He worked in Lahore, Delhi and Jaipur, was awarded the sub-district of Pahasu (Bulandshahr) and finally settled in Agra.
 He had four sons and three daughters.

-Mirza Abdullah Baig (Ghalib's father) married Izzat-ut-Nisa Begum, an ethnic Kashmiri, and then lived at the house of his father-in-law, Ghalib's grandfather.
-He was employed first by the Nawab of Lucknow and then the Nizam of Hyderabad, Deccan.
-He died in a battle in 1803 in Alwar and was buried at Rajgarh (Alwar, Rajasthan), when Ghalib was a little over 5 years old.
+Mirza Abdullah Baig (Ghalib's father) married Izzat-ut-Nisa Begum, an ethnic Kashmiri, and then lived at the house of his father-in-law.
+He was employed first by the Nawab of Lucknow and then the Nizam of Hyderabad.
+He died in a battle in 1803 in Alwar and was buried at Rajgarh, Alwar, when Ghalib was a little over 5 years old.
 He was then raised by his Uncle Mirza Nasrullah Baig Khan, but in 1806, Nasrullah fell off an elephant and died from related injuries.

-In 1810, at the age of thirteen, Ghalib married Umrao Begum, daughter of Nawab Ilahi Bakhsh (brother of the Nawab of Ferozepur Jhirka).
+In 1810, at the age of thirteen, Ghalib married Umrao Begum, daughter of Nawab Ilahi Bakhsh (brother of Ahmad Baksh Khan, the Nawab of Ferozepur Jhirka and Loharu and nephew of Qasim Jan).
 He soon moved to Delhi, along with his younger brother, Mirza Yousuf, who had developed schizophrenia at a young age and later died in Delhi during the chaos of 1857.

 None of his seven children survived beyond infancy.
-After his marriage, he settled in Delhi.
 In one of his letters, he describes his marriage as the second imprisonment after the initial confinement that was life itself.
 The idea that life is one continuous painful struggle that can end only when life itself ends, is a recurring theme in his poetry.
 One of his couplets puts it in a nutshell:

 There are conflicting reports regarding his relationship with his wife.
 She was considered to be pious, conservative, and God-fearing.